 When combined with Bluehost, WooCommerce is the clear winner in the customer support comparison between the two.
-While Shopify does offer 24/7 live support, it cannot be compared to the expert support which Bluehost and WooCommerce solution can offer.
+While Shopify does offer 24/7 live support, it cannot be compared to the expert support that Bluehost and WooCommerce solution can offer.

 How much do WooCommerce and Shopify cost?

-WooCommerce is free by itself, but in order to actually set up and run an online store, you will need to pay for hosting, for a domain, for security, as well as for any paid extensions and plugins you decide to add to your site.
+WooCommerce is free by itself, but in order to set up and run an online store, you will need to pay for hosting, for a domain, for security, as well as for any paid extensions and plugins you decide to add to your site.